Reclaiming the Nations

 PENTECOST: THE GATHERING BEGINS

 Fast forward to Acts 2.
 The Jewish feast of Shavuot (Pentecost) had brought devout Jews and proselytes from across the known world to Jerusalem.
 This was the perfect stage for the next act in Yahweh’s redemptive plan.
 As the disciples gathered, the Holy Spirit descended like a mighty rushing wind, and tongues of fire appeared over them.
-They began speaking in other languages—not gibberish, but the real, known languages of the dispersed Jewish and Gentile populations present.
+They began speaking in other languages—real, known languages of the dispersed Jewish and Gentile populations present.

 This was not a coincidence.
 Luke, the author of Acts, intentionally records the nations represented: Parthians, Medes, Elamites, residents of Mesopotamia, Judea, Cappadocia, Pontus, Asia, and many more (Acts 2:9–11).
 These regions directly correspond to the Table of Nations in Genesis 10—a traditional list of the seventy (or seventy-two) nations descended from Noah.
 The message is clear: the judgment of Babel is being reversed.
 Instead of humanity ascending to God in pride and being scattered, God descends to humanity in humility and begins the process of regathering.